JoaoPauloFerrariSantAna/Handyman/README.md

 The assignment purpose was quite simple: to make something that could help the university.
 And _Handyman_ is here to do just that!
-And _Handyman_ is here to do just that!

 ## About Handyman
-## About Handyman

 This project is quite simple: let there be a problem-- an lightbulb explodes in some hall where students pass through with frequency, its shards falls into the ground waiting for someone step and cut his feet.
 But you can't warn everyone, so what do you do?
-With Handyman, you could warn not just the everyone, so what do you do?
 With Handyman, you could warn not just the students, but also the faculty itself that something bad had happened!